matthias-bs/BresserWeatherSensorReceiver/README.md

      e.g. `//#define BRESSER_LEAKAGE`

+See [How Sensor Reception works](https://github.com/matthias-bs/BresserWeatherSensorReceiver/wiki/02.-How-Sensor-Reception-Reception-works) for a detailed description.

 ## Rain Statistics

 The weather sensors transmit the accumulated rainfall since the last battery change or reset.
 This raw value is provided as `rain_mm`.
 To provide the same functionality as the original weather stations, the class `RainGauge` (see